 - Minimize your activities for a day or two, especially in the first 24 hours following the extraction.

-- Adjustments to your diet will have to be made.
-Eat soft and cool foods for several days, then slowly return to your usual diet.
+- You have to adjust to your diet.
+Eat soft and cool food for several days, then slowly return to your usual diet.

 - Smoking is prohibited before, on the day, and at least 24 hours after the tooth extraction.